shrey141102/PythonProjects/README.md

 ### Image to Pencil Sketch Generator
 This program allows you to convert any image into a pencil sketch.
 A simple program which uses OpenCV.

+### Car Game
+A simple python game that gets you ready for a safe drive on road by avoiding collisions.

 ## Intermediate Level Projects